laravel/precognition/README.md

 ## Using An Existing Axios Instance

-If your application configures an Axios instance, you may use that instance for Precognition requests by passing it to `use(instance)`:
+If your application configures an Axios instance, you may use that instance for Precognition requests by passing it to the `use` function:

 ```js
 import axios from 'axios';